Marcie Roth – Bio

 Meet Marcie Roth – Board Member:

-Marcie Roth is Executive Director and Chief Executive Officer for the World Institute on Disability (WID), WID is a highly regarded global public policy center WID works to advance the rights and opportunities of over 1 billion people with disabilities worldwide, bringing policy into action and operationalizing inclusion Marcie has served in senior and executive leadership roles for national and global disability advocacy and public policy organizations since 1995, establishing and leading coalitions committed to operationalizing disability inclusion as an intersectional imperative for global social justice.
+Marcie Roth is Executive Director and Chief Executive Officer for the World Institute on Disability (WID), WID works to advance the rights and opportunities of over 1 billion people with disabilities worldwide, bringing policy into action and operationalizing inclusion.
+Marcie has served in senior and executive leadership roles for national and global disability advocacy and public policy organizations since 1995, establishing and leading coalitions committed to operationalizing disability inclusion as an intersectional imperative for global social justice.

 Marcie’s focus on improving emergency preparedness and disaster outcomes for people with disabilities and building accessible disaster resilient communities began in the immediate aftermath of the September 11, 2001 terrorist attacks while advising the White House on the rights and urgent needs of people with disabilities living in the area around ground zero.